-4. Rules of construction

-a.
-Staff involved in the hiring process
+- 4. Rules of construction - a.
+Staff involved in the hiring process b.
+Employment eligibility confirmation with E-Verify

 For purposes of this condition, persons "who are or will be involved in activities under this award" specifically includes (without limitation) any and all recipient (or any subrecipient) officials or other staff who are or will be involved in the hiring process with respect to a position that is or will be funded (in whole or in part) with award funds.